lambdaclass/mina_bridge/README.md

 * **Account state utility:** A user will be able to query its account state and check that the retrieved state corresponds to the last verified Mina state in Ethereum.
   * Verification of Merkle proof in Solidity.
 Done ✅
   * Integration between Merkle proof verification and Mina state proof verification.
 WIP 🔨

-The verification process for account inclusion involves validating the Merkle Path within in the Smart Contract.
-We've implemented the Poseidon hash function in Solidity in its purest form.
-However, each squeeze operation consumes a significant amount of gas, approximately 488k.

 ## Design objectives